 How do you mount a larger antenna?
 There are several types of mounts that will work.
 Most antennas will come with some type of mounting system- a pole mount, rotary mount, stand or clamping system.

 Where is The Best Place to Mount an HD Antenna?

-Once you know where your antenna should face, look at the optimal areas with the least amount of outside obstructions.
-Here are some options for you to consider when mounting your antenna.
+Once you know where the antenna should face, look at the optimal areas with the least amount of outside obstructions.
+Here are some options for you to consider when mounting the antenna.

 Attic Mounting Options

-Here are a few options to consider when mounting your antenna in the attic.
+Here are a few options to consider when mounting the antenna in the attic.
 Depending on the size and location of the antenna will determine the style of bracket.

 HD Antenna L Bracket

 Looking for more mounting options?
 Solid Signal carries a wide variety of antenna mounting supplies such as installation mounts for antenna masts and heavy-duty chimney mounts.
 They also carry all the related hardware that you need to install your antenna.